Jonybang/Geesome-CMF/readme.md

 Now backend core is located in [app/Http/routes.php](https://github.com/Jonybang/Lanit-Laravel-CMF/blob/master/app/Http/routes.php) file.

 Forntend core(Admin panel) located in [public/assets/js/admin-app](https://github.com/Jonybang/Lanit-Laravel-CMF/tree/master/public/assets/js/admin-app) folder and used [Awesome edit](https://github.com/Jonybang/awesome-edit) angular module for manage database tables and admin forms.
-Frontend architecture develop with DRY principle, adheres to the minimalist approach of development and has some specified and bulky code only in create/edit controllers and directives of complex forms(like [page-form-controller.js](public/assets/js/admin-app/modules/page-form/page-form-controller.js) and [mailing-controller.js](public/assets/js/admin-app/modules/site-manage/mailing/mailing-controller.js)
+Frontend architecture develop with DRY principle, adheres to the minimalist approach of development and has some specified and bulky code only in create/edit controllers and directives of complex forms(like [page-form-controller.js](public/assets/js/admin-app/modules/page-form/page-form-controller.js) and [mailing-controller.js](public/assets/js/admin-app/modules/site-manage/mailing/mailing-controller.js))

 Frontend and backend separated by REST API, and if desired developer can build his frontend for use created backend.

 ## TODO:

-Role and Multilanguage system.
+- Role and Multilanguage system;
+- Moved to laravel package(for example [Riari/laravel-forum](https://github.com/Riari/laravel-forum)).